 NOTE!
 Since a Pen Cancel Request actually concerns a penalty, albeit the penalty is given by the Nadeo umpire, the PC will look at the whole situation and may disqualify any boat involved which has broken a rule.
 A seperate protest in the chat does NOT need to be hailed in these cases.

-A 'Protest'/'Explanation'/'Redress Request' submission must reach the PC before 20:00 CEST/CET the day after the race day.
+A 'Protest'/'Explanation'/'Redress Request' submission or withdrawal of Manual Protest, must reach the PC before 20:00 CET/CEST the day after the race day.

 When protesting by writing 'P Skipper Name' in the chat, the submission must include a Print Screen as evidence of protest.